jacklul/asuswrt-scripts/README.md

 ## [`service-event.sh`](/scripts/service-event.sh)

-This script tries to emulate [service-event script from Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#service-event-end) but there is no guarantee whenever it will run before or after the event.
+This script tries to emulate [service-event script from Asuswrt-Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/User-scripts#service-event-end) but there is no guarantee whenever it will run before or after the event.

 By default, integrates with all scripts (when required) present in this repository.